thenewblk/blkhole/README.md

-# New BLK Site v2
+# New BLK Site v2 with mobile
 ###### to run
 ```shell
 cd `into_this_dir`